Updated 8/30/2021 –

 Property #2 – 6.35% Cap Rate But an Opportunity to Add Value

 Property #2 is a 15-unit building available for a price of $850,000.
-Your agent considers it a C class property, but the location is up-and-coming.
+Your agent considers it a C class property, but the location is up-and-coming with B and even A-class properties nearby.
 Other investors are remodeling properties and raising rents.
 So, there is an opportunity to add value and potentially make a better return.

 Here are the purchase numbers: